Meeting Style Icon: Carl Thompson

 A damn good eye rejuvenator.
 When you get to my age it’s all about the eyes.
 I’ve tried many products, facial masks, patches, anti-fatigue roll-ons.
 I change it up quite regularly, right now I’m going through an Elemis pro-collagen eye treatment phase.
 I know, I sound like I’m auditioning for Sex and the City.

 We’re sure that many men have taken notes on that last answer.
 Now let’s get to know a bit more about the personal side of you.
-Tell us your all-time favourite thing you’ve ever read, watched, or listened to?
+Tell us the all-time favourite thing you’ve ever read, watched, or listened to?

 Ok favourite thing I’ve ever read is American Psycho, by Bret Easton Ellis.
 It’s horrifically beautiful and is essentially, a fashion guide.
 Watched, again if you’re talking fashion look no further than Richard Gere in American Gigolo.
 Armani changed the face of fashion and Richard was the poster child for change in that movie.
 Listened to?
-Currently I’m listening to a podcast called From Tailors with Love.
+Currently, I’m listening to a podcast called From Tailors with Love.

 “Patience with myself, with others.
 Delayed gratification, etc. Being patient will get you further down the road.” – Carl Thompson